Skip to main content

 yield this.parser.request(parser, preset, overrideParams, query)

-Receiving results from another scraper (built-in or another JS scraper), the following arguments are specified:
+Getting results from another scraper (built-in or another JS scraper), arguments are specified as

 • parser - scraper name (SE::Google, JS::Custom::Example)

-• preset - preset of the called scraper
+• preset - preset settings of the called scraper

-• overrideParams - hash with overrides of the settings of the called scraper
+• overrideParams - hash with overrides for the called scraper's settings

 • query - query